All people aged ≥6 months are recommended to receive influenza vaccine every year

 The exception is that 2 doses at least 4 weeks apart are recommended for:

-- people of any age receiving influenza vaccine for the first time after haematopoietic stem cell or solid organ transplant
+- people of any age receiving influenza vaccine for the first time after haematopoietic stem cell, solid organ transplant or CAR T-cell therapy

-Children and adults aged ≥2 years can receive either standard influenza vaccine or cell-based influenza vaccine.
+People aged ≥50 years can receive either standard-dose or adjuvanted influenza vaccine.